-Jovonta Patton is a four-time #1 chart-topping Billboard recording artist, composer, producer, and entrepreneur.
+Jovonta Patton is a five-time #1 chart-topping Billboard recording artist, composer, producer, and entrepreneur.
 “A reedy baritone, Jovonta’s singing voice, while firmly rooted in the modern gospel tradition, is readily accessible, offering an edifying approach he calls ‘pop-gospel,’ which proved successful on his self-released album Finally Living, making him the first independent gospel artist to have a #1 album on the Billboard gospel charts.”
 (Thom Jurek, AllMusic.com)

 Born and raised in Minneapolis, Jovonta thrived while regularly attending church with his mother, where he developed a love for God, a passion for worship, and a strong interest in gospel music.
 He started singing at age four at Berean M.B.
 Church and began writing songs at age six.
 By the time he was in middle school he was directing the church choir.
 He displayed a gift of leadership, and as a teen was asked to revive a choir for a local high school.
 The momentum led him to found Deliverance For Youth (DFY), a youth choir impacting the Midwest region.
 His influence with youth brought about another calling as a gang and gun violence prevention activist as well as being instrumental in getting millennials to the polls to vote.
 He established a reputation of community service and garnered attention from then Minnesota Governor Mark Dayton, who declared July 31, 2016 Jovonta Patton Day, an honor previously granted to artists such as Prince and Adele.